-All interns are required to participate in research and will have protected research time for a minimum of 1 day per week for 4 months (or the equivalent), with the option to extend to 1 day per week for up to the entire internship year.
-The psychology faculty at Montefiore are currently involved in research in number of different areas, including; anxiety and depression, personality disorders, behavioral health services utilization, psychological assessment, cognitive behavior therapy, dialectical behavior therapy, mentalization-based therapy, adolescent suicide, and eating disorders.
-Interns may select a faculty member from our Research Mentor List (available online at: https://www.montefiore.org/documents/psycology/Research-Mentor-List.pdf) or request an alternate mentor (e.g., a professor from their graduate institution) with whom the intern already has - or would like to form - a mentor-mentee relationship.
-Mentors provide a minimum of 1 hour per week of supervision to the intern during their research rotation.
+All interns are required to participate in research during the year and will have protected research time for up to 1 day per week for the entire internship year.
+The psychology faculty at Montefiore are currently involved in research in number of different areas, including: anxiety and depression, personality disorders, behavioral health services utilization, psychological assessment, cognitive behavior therapy, dialectical behavior therapy, mentalization-based therapy, adolescent suicide, and eating disorders.
+Interns may select a faculty member from our Research Mentor List (available upon request) or seek and request an alternate mentor (e.g., a professor from their graduate institution, other faculty member at Montefiore or Einstein) with whom the intern already has - or would like to form - a mentor-mentee relationship.
+Mentors provide an average of 1 hour per week of supervision to the intern during their research rotation.
 Mentors may help the intern develop and carry out a new project or may have an existing project which the intern can contribute to in a substantial way.
-Examples of scholarly projects include hypothesis-driven studies, descriptive studies (e.g., chart reviews, questionnaire administration). secondary analyses of existing data sets, and literature reviews.
+Examples of scholarly projects include hypothesis-driven studies, descriptive studies (e.g., chart reviews, questionnaire administration), secondary analyses of existing data sets, and literature reviews.
 Surveys, QI projects, or program design, implementation, and evaluation projects that benefit our patients or services will also be considered.
-Regardless of the type of project, the intern should be able to take ownership of a significant aspect of it, and it should lead to a "deliverable" (e.g., manuscript suitable for journal submission or abstract suitable for conference submission) at the local (including the host institution), regional, or national level by the end of the internship year.
-Interns will also attend a quarterly WIP (work in progress) meeting as a group with Dr. Vilma Gabby, Director of the Psychiatry Research Institute of Montefiore Einstein (PRIME).
+Regardless of the type of project, the intern must take ownership of a significant aspect of it, and it must lead to a "deliverable" (e.g., manuscript suitable for journal submission or abstract suitable for conference submission) at the local (including the host institution), regional, or national level, ideally by the end of the internship year.
+A Research Mentor-Mentee Contract should be completed and signed, ideally by the end of the first month of the year and the mentee will provide quarterly progress reports and a project summary at the end of the training year, by June 15 each year.